JBGoldberg/atm-sim/README.md

 ** Made using Angular 5 and Angular/CLI;
 ** The tests use *jasmine*;
 ** A AtmService is implemented to handle the API, lowering the coupling from the rest of the system;

+## Security

+Security was not a concern for this project.

+## Limitations and Enhanceability

+There a lot of things that can be done to superpass the current limitations of this project.
+Some are:

+1. API:
+1.1.
+Implement a CORS restriction for access to API;
+1.2.
+Extract definition os kind of notes to outside of model;
+1.3.
+Create and persist log of operations;

+2. Webclient:
+2.1.
+Create animations to notes and errors;
+2.2.
+Improve the skin and colors;
+2.3.
+Change dependency of tests to PhantomJS, instead of Chrome;